nateyoung427/blogger/source/_posts/Yet-Another-Top-10-Books-For-Java-Learners.md

 [Clean Code](https://amzn.to/2WCDZKn) by Uncle Bob, IMHO, is not that practical and useful to me compared to the books listed above.
 But it's a good summary and provides more information which can enhance you still, besides that, this book is very interesting and it's a joyful read.
 When Uncle Bob said that he "turned on his old TV and tried to watch some scaring movies, but there is not even one ghost there.
 Sh.t!", I just laughed to the ground.
 Anyway, for those who really care about quality, cleanness of your code, this book is a must-read.

 <a target="_blank"  href="https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/ref=as_li_ss_il?ie=UTF8&qid=1549038518&sr=8-1&keywords=clean+code&linkCode=li3&tag=javaneversleep-20&linkId=586746e3093661bce05cf7b585646c25&language=en_US" target="_blank"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=0132350882&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=javaneversleep-20&language=en_US" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=javaneversleep-20&language=en_US&l=li3&o=1&a=0132350882" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

+PS: ["Best Way to Learn Java Programming Online"](https://www.javacodegeeks.com/learn-java-programming-online.html) is a great article from Nataly Evagorou of [Java Code Geeks](https://www.javacodegeeks.com/).
+I put it here for your reference and hope you guys enjoy it.

 **-To Be Continued-**